iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.0/report.md

 > I've been using this for over 1 hour and still did not find any Pokemon. as to the app, it seems to draw down the battery. unfortunate not enough potential users, and the "where - when" for contacts seems seriously lacking. still have it running because it's all that's offered.<br> :date: __2020-09-25 05:06:02__

-> I like the idea but not sure if it's working on all Samsung devices correctly.
-I believe s9+ is shutting down due to "Optimizing Battery Usage".
-Need to shut this off or it won't run in background to work.
-Need more information to consumers most probably don't know.<br> :date: __2020-09-20 16:44:56__

-> It's ridiculous that there are only state apps.
-I live in California and I don't see an app for me.
-Also what about people who cross state lines?
-There needs to be a unified federal App, but I can't see it happening.<br> :date: __2020-09-18 20:53:23__

 #### 2-star reviews